 Joseph Mallord William Turner (1775–1851) was one of the greatest British artists of the nineteenth century.
 His paintings are revered for their spectacular effects of light and color, and have influenced generations of artists.
 His late work, created between 1835 and 1850, articulated a radical vision that was heedless of public reaction, and explored such themes as the rise and fall of civilizations, the natural and industrial worlds, and religious and cultural mythology.

-This exhibition is organized by the Fine Arts Museums of San Francisco and the National Galleries of Scotland.
+This exhibition is organized by Tate Britain in association with the Fine Arts Museums of San Francisco and the J. Paul Getty Museum.

 Cynthia Fry Gunn and John A. Gunn

 The Estate of Merrill and Hedy Thruston

 Ms. Lisa Sardegna and Mr. David A. Carrillo